farirpgs/fari-games/public/documents/fari-rpgs/breathless-srd.md

 This game uses mechanics based off the Locker Gasp, designed by Ryan Lucas.

-# Nomadic Oracles | Gasps (Extras)
+# Nomadic Engine | Gasps (Extras)

-The Nomadic Oracles is a Gasp designed by René-Pier Deshaies-Gélinas of Fari RPGs used in Nomadic that easily adds solo capabilities to Breathless games.
+The Nomadic Engine is a Gasp designed by René-Pier Deshaies-Gélinas of Fari RPGs used in Nomadic that easily adds solo capabilities to Breathless games.

 <iframe frameborder="0" src="https://itch.io/embed/1522413?bg_color=001a2d&amp;fg_color=ffffff&amp;link_color=58C9E9&amp;border_color=333333" width="100%" height="167"><a href="https://fari-rpgs.itch.io/nomadic">Nomadic - Explore, Document, Survive by Fari RPGs (René-Pier)</a></iframe>

 ## Rule

+### The Game

+As you play the game, go through the following steps:

+1. [...]
+1. [...]
+1. [...]
+1. [...]

 If your character’s action isn’t directly involved in your question, use the _Question Oracle_ to get your answer.